neil7057/pjl_host_system/README.md

 The website is an E-commerce site selling a range of Oreo related products.
 Shoppers can search for and buy a range of products and checkout anonymously or create an account where they can save their details for future purchases and enquire on past orders.
-Visitors can email an administartor via the Contact_us page, whether they have an account or not.
+Visitors can email an administrator via the Contact_us page, whether they have an account or not.
 Registered users can leave product reviews which must be apporved by an admin before becoming visible.
 There is an admin page to review messages and reviews and toggle their status.
 Further, more refined actions can be carried out via the django admin function.